EthEmbedded/WandBoard-Eth-Install/README.md

 	`passwd` and follow on screen instructions...

-8. Next lets re-login as the odroid user and expand partition #2 to utilize the entire SD Card:
+8. Next lets re-login as the `wandboard` user and expand partition #2 to utilize the entire SD Card:

 	`sudo fdisk /dev/mmcblk0`